 In addition, a relief in the form of an award may be granted by an arbitrator where, in the course of a proceeding, the parties settle their dispute before the arbitral award is given.
 An arbitrator may also deliver a final award on the conclusion of an arbitration proceeding.
+The ADR Act also provides that an arbitrator may grant any relief the arbitrator considers just and equitable (including specific performance) provided that the arbitrator acts within the scope of the arbitration agreement.

-38 Termination of proceedings
+Termination of proceedings

-By what other means than an award can proceedings be terminated?
+42 By what other means than an award can proceedings be terminated?